Since this iframe isn't working...

 Yes, your hands will move a lot, and the game feels so good to play!
 The music selection is ridiculously varied, so you'll definitely find something you'll like, the charts are really fun to play with quite a bit of variety.
 This game just hits all the right spots for me!

 Ah, the only reason I didn't play it more at the arcade is because I didn't want to hog the cabinet (you gotta let other people play, you know) and also wanted to try out other games on offer.
-I'd absolutely LOVE to have this game at home, but I don't have 320€ to spend on a TASOLLER, and it seems like the situation with CHUNITHM sims is a bit dire, as it's absolutely impossible to find charts for them.
+I'd absolutely LOVE to have this game at home, but I don't have 320€ to spend on a TASOLLER, and [UPDATE: I do have a TASOLLER now!] it seems like the situation with CHUNITHM sims is a bit dire, as it's absolutely impossible to find charts for them.
 I'd love to have this game, I'd love to play it more, but I don't think it's gonna be happening the foreseeable future in any shape or form.
 Seriously, if you come across this game, play it!
 It's definitely one of the best rhythm games out there!

 Thank you for playing!